Mpilo-Pillz/portfolio-project/README.md

 - Opted to destructure props
 - Use the empty fragment for a more modernised react
 - for the aside decided to use React Portals to have it rendered as not a child of the root div
+- Use of reusable custome components eg custom Form input components etc
+- Use of reusable custom hooks

+## Express Practices

+- Error Handling - Throwing an error for Synchrounous functions
+- Error Handling - Using the Next middle ware to catch all errors in asynchronous functions

 ## Challenges faced